South Africa's Jacob Zuma to stand trial for corruption | DW | 11.10.2019

 'Scandalous, vexatious'

-The NPA said Zuma's arguments against the case were "scandalous and/or vexatious" and argued that there was clear public interest in ensuring the prosecution and no evidence of political motivation or prejudice, as claimed by Zuma's legal team.
+The NPA said Zuma's arguments against the case were "scandalous and/or vexatious" and argued that there was a clear public interest in ensuring the case move forward and no evidence of political motivation or prejudice, as claimed by Zuma's legal team.

 Read more: South Africa struggles to combat its problems with violence

 The 77-year-old's trial is scheduled to being on October 15.
-Zuma, who slipped out quietly after the court decision, can appeal the ruling or ask for a postponement.
+Zuma, who slipped out of the court quietly after the decision, can appeal the ruling or ask for a postponement.

 Zuma was forced to resign in 2018 in connection with separate corruption allegations involving the influential and controversial Gupta family, who have also been subject to US sanctions.